faranalytics/port_agent/README.md

 9. Await (3) and log the return value.
 10. Await (8) and log the return value.
 11. Use the Agent to call the function registered as `a_reasonable_assertion`.
-12. Await (11).
-13. Catch the Error and log the stack trace in the Main thread.
+12. Await (11) and catch the Error and log the stack trace in the Main thread.
     - The Error was marshalled from the Error produced by the reasonable assertion that was made in the `nowThrowAnError` function in the Worker thread.
+13. Terminate the Worker asynchronously.
+14. Await abends.
+15. The Worker exited normally; hence, log the exit code.
+    - If an unhandled exception had occured in the Worker it would have been handled accordingly.
-14. Examine the output.
+16. Examine the output.

 `./tests/test/index.ts`
 ```ts